nf-core/eager/docs/usage.md

 - Does the percentage of trimmed reads look normal for aDNA, and do lengths after trimming look short as expected of aDNA?
-- Does the Endogenous DNA (%) columns look reasonable (high enough to indicate you have recieved enough coverage for downstream, and/or do you lose an unusually high reads after filtering )
+- Does the Endogenous DNA (%) columns look reasonable (high enough to indicate you have received enough coverage for downstream, and/or do you lose an unusually high reads after filtering )
 - Does ClusterFactor or '% Dups' look high (e.g. >2 or >10% respectively -  high
-  values suggesting over-amplified or badly preserved samples (i.e. low complexity).
+  values suggesting over-amplified or badly preserved samples i.e. low complexity; note that genome-enrichment libraries may by their nature look higher).
 - Do you see an increased frequency of C>Ts on the 5' end of molecules in the mapped reads?
 - Do median read lengths look relatively low (normally <= 100 bp) indicating typically fragmented aDNA?
+- Does the % coverage decrease relatively gradually at each depth coverage, and does not drop extremely drastically
 - Does the Median coverage and percent >3x (or whatever you set) show sufficient coverage for reliable SNP calls and that a good proportion of the genome is covered indicating you have the right reference genome?
 - Do you see a high proportion of % Hets, indicating many multi-allelic sites (and possibly presence of cross-mapping from other species, that may lead to false positive or less confident SNP calls)?

 FastQC (pre-AdapterRemoval):